supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 - improve model achitecture
 - better tuning hyperparameters
 - better training process<br>
-**Below are the precision and recall for the model, which may give us infomation about which label performance needs to improve for my model.**
+**Below are the precision and recall for the model, which can give me information about which label performance needs to improve for my future model.**
 ```